Slackadays/mywebsite/content/about.md

 +++
-title = "About Jackson Huff"
+title = "About me"
 template = "generic-page.html"
 +++

-# Hey there!
+I'm a student at the University of Central Florida studying Photonics Science & Engineering along with Leadership and Math.

-I'm Jackson Huff and I'm a blah blah blah lorem ipsum.
+# Test